 All sales are final.
 No refunds.
 To remain accessible and affordable to the community, our ticket prices have consciously been set at the lowest possible price.
 As a result, there is little margin for error and we cannot offer refunds.

 Can’t come?
 Get a tax deduction.
 If you or someone in your party cannot attend, you can get a tax deduction for the cost of any unused tickets – but you have to inform us in advance.
 We’ll ask you to return or destroy the unwanted tickets, and then we’ll mail you a donation letter.
 Please call 707-763-8920 prior to your performance.
 Office hours are posted below.

 Can I switch to another day or time?
 Only subscribers may exchange their tickets for another performance of the same show.
 See our Subscriber Exchange Form for details.

 Where are my tickets?
 Your tickets will be held at the will call window, which generally opens 30 minutes before your show.

 Cinnabar is a general admission theater.
 That means, just like a movie theater, there’s open seating.
 We open the doors 30 minutes before curtain, and subscribers are invited to choose their seats first.
 In general, we recommend arriving half an hour early.

 How can I get reserved seating?
 Buy six or more tickets and receive reserved seating for that performance.
 Donate $1,000 and receive reserved seating for an entire year!
 Please arrive at least 15 minutes before curtain to enjoy this perk or your seats may be relocated.

 Do you have disabled seating?
 We are wheelchair-accessible and comply with ADA rules regarding mobility devices.
 For more information, please call 707-763-8920.
-Our box office is open weekdays from 10 AM to 3 PM.
+Our box office is open Tuesday-Friday, 10am to 3pm.

 Does my child need a ticket?
 Every person needs a ticket to enter the theater.
 Before bringing your child to a show, please see below.